javorszky/cassidoo-interview-questions/2022-03-28/readme.md

 If I encounter a character that isn't a `*` or `|`, I return an error.

 This solution is O(n).
 The two boundary checks are constant time, then at _worst_, the code would need to iterate over each element of the incoming string.

+### Better solution

+Step 1 is to walk through the entire string and extract where the `|` are in the string.
+Save them in a slice.
+That one is guaranteed to be sorted.

+Step 2: for each set of start / end, use this slice of pipe indices as basis.
+The difference between two of them, minus 1, is how many enclosed items are there.

+I think it's still O(n).
+The other way I can imagine is as I'm stepping through the string, I would need to loop through each index-pair which sounds a lot more work.